john-org/2-react-Intro/readme.md

 }
 ```

-Click on the Add Pirate button.
+Click on the Add Pirate button to test.

 ---